rackerlabs/support-how-to/content/cloud-databases/cloud-databases-faq.md

-For the most up-to-date information about available instance sizes, see the [Cloud Databases website](http://www.rackspace.com/cloud/databases/) or the "Listing flavors" section of the _[Cloud Databases Developer Guide](https://developer.rackspace.com/docs/cloud-databases/v1/developer-guide/#listing-flavors)_.
+For the most up-to-date information about available instance sizes, see the [Cloud Databases website](http://www.rackspace.com/cloud/databases/) or the _[Cloud Databases Developer Guide](https://developer.rackspace.com/docs/cloud-databases/v1/developer-guide/#listing-flavors)_.

 #### What types of Rackspace products and accounts can use Cloud Databases?

-Any US or UK customer with a Cloud account may provision multiple ServiceNet database instances, and also manage multiple databases and users (within resource limits).
-This service is also available to RackConnected Cloud Servers.
+Any US or UK customer with a Cloud account may provision multiple ServiceNet database instances and also manage multiple databases and users (within resource limits).
+This service is also available to RackConnected Cloud Servers that use RackConnect.
 Both First and Open Cloud Servers can connect to Cloud Databases, as well as any product with access to our internal ServiceNet network within the same regional data center.

 #### Can Cloud Databases be used with dedicated servers?

 No, Cloud Databases are available only to customers with Cloud account credentials.
-Managed Operations Service Level or dedicated customers with RackConnect (those customers who also have a Cloud account) have access, but can use the service only with their Rackspace Cloud product resources.
+Managed Operations Service Level or dedicated customers with RackConnect (those customers who also have a Cloud account) have access but can use the service only with their Rackspace Cloud product resources.

 #### Is Cloud Databases available in the Cloud Control Panel?